sislinigeria/Udacity-Feedreader-Testing/README.md

     ```
      it('urls are defined and not empty', function () {
             for (var i = 0; i < allFeeds.length; i++) {
-    //Expect that it has a URL defined
                 expect(allFeeds[i].url).toBeDefined();
-    //Expect that the URL is not empty
                 expect(allFeeds[i].url.length).not.toBe(0);
             }
         })